 There are many different types of rolling pins, and your choice can change the final product dramatically.
 So, let’s look at some of the best rolling pins to do the job.

 First, we have the Tagliatelle Rolling Pin from Yarnow.
 Tagliatelle is a traditional type of pasta that consists of flat ribbons, typically between 1/4 inch to 1/3 inch in width.
 The tagliatelle roller has strips cut into its rolling surface, which lets you uniformly roll and cut your tagliatelle.

-Yarnow offers a variety of rolling pins that allow you to cut many different kinds of pasta noodles in the same fashion.
+Yarnow offers a variety of rolling pins that let you cut many different kinds of pasta noodles in the same fashion.
 These are high quality rolling pins that are simple to use and look great in your kitchen.

 Make your own noodles for lasagna.
 My favorite lasagna pans for a big group.

 Beechwood Spaghetti Cutter Rolling Pin by Eppicotispai